zhukunqian/slua-1/README.md

 2.lpeg (http://www.inf.puc-rio.br/~roberto/lpeg/lpeg.html) is a new pattern-matching library for Lua, based on Parsing Expression Grammars (PEGs).

 3.lua-cjson (http://www.kyne.com.au/~mark/software/lua-cjson.php) provides JSON support for Lua.

+4.lua-socket (http://w3.impa.br/~diego/software/luasocket/home.html) is a Lua extension library that is composed by two parts: a C core that provides support for the TCP and UDP transport layers, and a set of Lua modules that add support for functionality commonly needed by applications that deal with the Internet.

 ##How to use slua in unity3d.
 See inner demo for help or [Document](doc.md) (in chinese).